 More than 500 homes are in the plans at Westview South, a new community coming from Mitchell & Best Home Builders, a Rockville Maryland company.
 Located on Buckeystown Pike, near New Design Road, south of Westview Mall.
 The community will be a mix of three- and four-level town houses, condominiums and houses, with prices ranging from the low $300,000’s to mid-$400,000’s.

 There are 518 approved homes – 122 single-family homes, 178 townhouses and 218 Condos.
 Construction will begin soon, with models open in the Spring.
 The homes are not in the city limits, so no city taxes.
 The community will include a clubhouse and a swimming pool.

 Canterbury Station in Frederick City

-The beginning stages of a new development of as many 300 units can be seen from East Street, and 16th Street.
+The future development of as many 300 units can be seen from East Street, and 16th Street.
 In late 2007, the first stage of a development of 546 homes was partially approved, called Canterbury Station.
 This phase was to be 144 homes, including townhouses, single-family homes and condominiums.

 Two years ago Millennium Resource Engineering finalized the subdivision plat with the City of Frederick, according to city records.
 The builder is Parkwood Homes.